cumtr/PG-SCUnK/README.md

 You can install the dependancies required by `FindSCUnKsRegions.bash` in the environment using :
 `mamba install -n PG-SCUnK-env bioconda::bwa=0.7.19 bioconda::samtools=1.21 bioconda::bedtools=2.31.1 bioconda::R=0.9.0`

+##

+**`scripts/findDupliSCUnK.py`**

+this script help identify the nodes of the graph with duplicated SCUnKs.

+##

+**`scripts/GetHistoKmers.bash`**

+This feature re-processes assemblies to build a histogram of k-mers shared across different quorum assemblies.
+It helps you: quantify the K-mers present in all assemblies indicate stable, core sequences and highlight variability acorss assemblies.

 ---

 ## Example workflow